 “Ever since I first met him here, I’ve dreamt about Akechi.
 A vain man who acts like a critic.
 When his face appears in my dreams it disturbs me.
 I’ve never before had such an experience.
 He looks as if he knew and understood everything.
 His eyes!
 His lips!
 He obstructs my dream.
 He pursues its form.
 He’ll eventually become the dream itself.”

-– Black Lizard
+– Akihiro Miwa as the Black Lizard

 Japanese director Kinji Fukasaku made two of my favorite films of 1968.
 Blackmail is My Life (aka Kyokatsu koso Waga Jinsei) and Black Lizard (aka Kurotokage).
 My deep affection for the Black Lizard was made public when it landed in my list of 25 Favorite Foreign Language Films that I compiled last year.
 At that time I mentioned that I wanted to write more about Fukasaku’s film and after watching it again recently I thought It was time to finally share some of my thoughts about this fascinating and extremely entertaining movie that always manages to find its way onto any list of “Favorite Films” that I compile.

-Kinji Fukasaku’s film follows the exploits of a criminal mastermind known as Mrs. Midorikaw aka “The Black Lizard” and her gang of outcasts that include a hunchbacked confidant, a dwarf and a murderous snake-eyed woman.
+Kinji Fukasaku’s film follows the exploits of a criminal mastermind known as Mrs. Midorikaw aka “The Black Lizard” and her gang of outcasts that include a hunchbacked confidant, a dwarf, and a murderous snake-eyed woman.
 The Black Lizard likes to collect beautiful jewels as well as beautiful people who she kills and then displays like dolls in her hidden island lair.
 The Black Lizard is obsessed with a priceless diamond known as the Star of Egypt and plans to steal it from a world-class jeweler as well as kidnap the jeweler’s beautiful young daughter so the girl can be turned into a lifeless “doll” for her trophy collection.
-Unfortunately a wrench is thrown into the Black Lizard’s plans when Detective Akechi arrives on the scene.
+But a wrench is thrown into the Black Lizard’s plans when Detective Akechi arrives on the scene.
 Over the course of the film the beautiful criminal and brilliant detective play an erotically charged cat-and-mouse game that will leave one of them dead and the other heartbroken.

 Black Lizard is based on a stage play written by the acclaimed and controversial Japanese author Yukio Mishima.
 Mishima adapted his play from an original story by the renowned mystery and horror author Edgowa Rampo that was first published in 1934.
-Many of Rampo’s original story elements and basic plot points can be found in the script for Black Lizard, but Mishima injected his adaptation with a romantic decadence and homoeroticism that was clearly his own creation.
-Yukio Mishima often found inspiration in the writing of British authors such as Oscar Wilde who was part of Britain’s Aesthetic Movement and many of the themes found in Wilde’s The Picture of Dorian Gray reoccur in Mishima’s own work again and again.
-Mishima’s script for Black Lizard is really an extravagant showcase for many of his favorite themes including sadism, martyrdom, unrequited love and an obsession with beauty and death, which are also popular motifs found in the art and literature of the Aesthetic Movement.
+Many of Rampo’s original story elements and basic plot points can be found in the script but Mishima injected his adaptation with a romantic decadence and homoeroticism that was clearly his own creation.
+Mishima often found inspiration in the writing of British authors such as Oscar Wilde who was part of Britain’s Aesthetic Movement and many of the themes found in Wilde’s The Picture of Dorian Gray reoccur in Mishima’s own work again and again.
+Mishima’s script for the film is an extravagant showcase for many of his favorite themes including sadism, martyrdom, unrequited love and an obsession with beauty and death, which are also popular motifs found in the art and literature of the Aesthetic Movement.

-Yukio Mishima’s script for Black Lizard was first filmed as a musical in 1962 by director Umetsugu Inoue who’s probably most well-known for the colorful musicals he made with the Shaw Brothers (Hong Kong Nocturne, Hong Kong Rhapsody, etc.).
+Mishima’s script for Black Lizard was first filmed as a musical in 1962 by director Umetsugu Inoue who’s probably most well-known for the colorful musicals he made with the Shaw Brothers (Hong Kong Nocturne, Hong Kong Rhapsody, etc.).
 I haven’t had the opportunity to see Umetsugu Inoue’s version of Black Lizard but I have seen clips and still shots from the production and by all indications, it looks like it’s an amazing movie.
-Information about Umetsugu Inoue’s film adaptation of Black Lizard is almost nonexistent but I suspect that Mishima generally preferred Kinji Fukasaku’s adaptation of the film since the writer was much more confident about his creative ideas and world view in 1968.
-Naturally that confidence transfers into his film collaboration with Fukasaku.
+Information about Inoue’s Black Lizard is almost nonexistent but I suspect that Mishima generally preferred Kinji Fukasaku’s adaptation of the film since the writer was much more confident about his creative ideas and worldview in 1968.
+Naturally, that confidence transfers into his film collaboration with Fukasaku.
 This is reinforced by Mishima’s brief role in the 1968 film playing a violent man that the Black Lizard kills and turns into one of his favorite “dolls.”
-Yukio Mishima did not appear in the 1962 film version of Black Lizard and he seemed to distance himself from Umetsugu Inoue’s film adaptation of his play over time.
+Mishima also made it clear that he preferred Miwa in the starring role and the author seemed to distance himself from Inoue’s film adaptation over time.

-These days Kinji Fukasaku’s Black Lizard is often referred to as a “camp classic” by critics who don’t seem to fully grasp or appreciate Yukio Mishima’s creative aesthetic and intellectual influences.
-Black Lizard does contain occasional moments of black humor but there really isn’t anything overtly funny about the film and the humor comes from how individual viewers interpret it.
-The humorous aspects of Black Lizard are obviously exaggerated by modern audience’s propensity towards irony and by critics who find it impossible to take a male actor playing a female role seriously, even when that actor is someone as beautiful and talented as Akihiro Miwa.
-But the Black Lizard is actually played completely straightforward for dramatic effect.
+These days Fukasaku’s Black Lizard is often referred to as a “camp classic” by critics who don’t seem to fully grasp or appreciate Mishima’s creative aesthetic and intellectual influences.
+Black Lizard does contain occasional moments of black humor but there isn’t anything overtly funny in the film and the laughs arise from how viewers interpret it.
+The humorous aspects of Black Lizard are obviously exaggerated by modern audience’s propensity towards irony and camp compounded by critics who find it impossible to take a male actor playing a female role seriously, even when that actor is someone as beautiful and talented as Akihiro Miwa.
+But the Black Lizard is played completely straightforward for dramatic effect.

 The Black Lizard contains a lot of wonderful moments that are well worth highlighting.
-After the impressive club scene that opens the movie, Detective Akechi finds himself in a “medical college dissecting room” investigating the suicide of a troubled musician whose body as been stolen.
+After the impressive club scene that opens the movie, Detective Akechi finds himself in a “medical college dissecting room” investigating the suicide of a troubled musician whose body has been stolen.
 The detective discovers a dead “black lizard” (the criminal’s calling card) next to a large tub filled with corpses that bob in and out of the dark water.
 The moment is both shocking and visually striking.
 In some ways it also foreshadows what the future holds for the detective as well as the Black Lizard.

-Kinji Fukasaku’s film was a minor hit with Japanese audiences and critics when it debuted in 1968, but the movie didn’t find an international audience until its revival at Chicago’s Lesbian and Gay International Film Festival in 1985.
-The film began to gain a small but devoted cult following when it was released on video by Cinevista Inc. in 1992 and subsequently the film has been shown at various other venues across the country.
-Unfortunately Black Lizard has never been released on DVD and it is possible that Yukio Mishima’s family is partially responsible for the film’s limited distribution.
+Kinji Fukasaku’s film was a minor hit with Japanese audiences and critics when it debuted in 1968 but the movie didn’t find an international audience until its revival at Chicago’s Lesbian and Gay International Film Festival in 1985.
+The film began to gain a small but devoted cult following when it was finally released on video by Cinevista Inc. in 1992 and subsequently it has been shown at various other venues across the country.
+Unfortunately, Black Lizard has never been released on DVD and it is possible that Mishima’s family is partially responsible for the film’s limited distribution.
 I wrote a letter to Criterion about five years ago asking them if they would consider releasing the film on DVD but I never got a reply.
 With their recent DVD releases of Yukio Mishima’s Patriotism (1966) and Paul Scharder’s biographical film Mishima: A Life in Four Chapters (1985), I can only hope that Criterion will consider releasing Black Lizard in the near future and give this important and entertaining film the special attention it rightfully deserves.

-A year after the release of Black Lizard Kinji Fukasaku followed up its success with an imaginative sequel called Black Rose Mansion (aka Kuro bara no yakata), which also featured a script by Yukio Mishima.
-Akihiro Miwa once again has the starring role in this production as a tragic figure named Ryuko.
+A year after the release of Black Lizard Kinji Fukasaku followed up its success with an imaginative sequel called Black Rose Mansion (aka Kuro bara no yakata), which also featured a script by Mishima.
+Miwa once again has the starring role in this production as a tragic figure named Ryuko.
 Many of the themes found in Black Lizard are carried over into the sequel, but Black Rose Mansion is a much more melancholy film with gothic overtones and very little action.
-It some ways it seems to reflect the sullen mood of Yukio Mishima at the time.
+It some ways it seems to reflect the sullen mood of Mishima at the time.
 Black Rose Mansion was the last film adaptation of Mishima’s work before his death.
 The following year the author would commit seppuku in a very public ritual suicide leaving his lover Akihiro Miwa to mourn his death alone.

 If you’d like to see more images from the Black Lizard you can find them in my Black Lizard Flickr Gallery.